graphql-mocks/graphql-mocks/packages/docs/docs/guides/paper.md

 }
 ```

-Concrete Data represented by GraphQL Paper that mirrors the GraphQL Schema will resolve automatically.
+This is an example of *Concrete Data* represented by a GraphQL Paper Document where its properties mirror the GraphQL Types and its fields which allows for the data to resolve automatically, and recursively through connections and their fields.

 ### Derived Data